Guest Post. All Opinions are of the Guest Contributor.

 6. Los Coloradas, Mexico

-Because this lake has Beta-Carotene pigments the red algae take the most credit for making the water a beautiful pink colour and making it a great place for flamingos to live in.
+Because this lake has Beta-Carotene pigments the red algae take the most credit for making the water a beautiful pink color and making it a great place for flamingos to live in.
 Thanks to its wildlife, it is a part of a UNESCO world heritage site.
 During your visit to this region of Mexico, you will be able to see some crocodiles, many reptiles, and hundreds of species of beautiful birds in the surrounding areas.

 This particular lake is great to visit and take photographs, but not so good for swimming.
 You can notice piles and piles of salt along the shore where water is dried up.